Cyber Monday wireless workout headphones deals still available

 One of the most popular categories in wireless headphones is so-called sport or workout headphones.
 Some models actually carry the "sport" designation and might have special features like fins or wings that help keep the earbuds in your ears more securely.
 But plenty of other headphones are perfectly fine for working out, because they're water- and sweat-resistant and fit snugly and comfortably.
 I've also included a few on-ear and over-ear sports headphones for those who don't like having anything in their ears.

-Here are the best workout headphone deals available right now.
+Here are the best workout headphone deals available right now, in the wake of Cyber Monday.
 We'll continue updating this list as more models go on sale and other deals expire.
-We expect to see some of these discounts to fluctuate over the next few days, with many extending past Cyber Monday into December.

 Say what you will about the Samsung Galaxy Buds Live's bean-shaped design, but they might just be the most innovative new true wireless earbuds of the year.
 Like the standard AirPods, they have an open design -- you don't jam an ear tip into your ear -- and they're quite comfortable to wear and fit my ears more securely than the AirPods.
 These wireless buds are discreet and basically sit flush with your ear, which reduces wind-noise while biking.
 I regularly use them for running and biking, and they're great for sporting activities if they fit your ears well, but one warning: Some people won't get a secure fit, so buy them from a retailer that has a good return policy.